What is a Moneyline Bet? What Does Moneyline Mean?

 The only catch is that the odds are adjusted based on the matchup, so the winnings are greatly impacted by the matchup and what the odds are.

-Take a look at the screenshot above.
+Take a look above.
 The moneyline odds are on the far right.

 The -475 for the Chargers means that you would have to risk $475 to win $100.